Spike Jones: Later years

 The virtual disappearance of big bands immediately following the end of World War II and the rise of rock and roll in the early 1950s had a marked effect on Spike Jones's repertoire.
 Early rock songs were already novelties, and Jones could not spoof them the same way he had lampooned "Cocktails for Two", "Laura" or "Chloe".
 He played rock music for laughs when he presented "for the first time on television, the bottom half of Elvis Presley!"
 This was the cue for a pair of pants—inhabited by dwarf actor Billy Barty—to scamper across the stage.

 Jones was always prepared to adapt to changing tastes.
-In 1950, when America was nostalgically looking back at the 1920s, Jones recorded a tongue-in-cheek album of Charleston arrangements.
-In 1953, he responded to the growing market for children's records, with tunes aimed directly at kids (like "Socko, the Smallest Snowball").
-Over the years, Jones had become increasingly unhappy at RCA Victor due to management censoring his recordings and other matters, and he left the label in 1955.
+In 1950, when America was nostalgically looking back at the 1920s, he recorded a tongue-in-cheek album of Charleston arrangements.
+Over the years, Jones had become increasingly unhappy at RCA Victor; among other matters, the management censored some of his recordings, began interfering in repertoire and pushed him to make more children's records, which led to Jones' departure from the label in 1955.
 His later recordings were issued by Verve, Liberty and Warner Bros.
-In 1956, Jones supervised an album of Christmas songs, many of which were performed seriously.
+In 1956, Jones supervised an album of Christmas songs, many of which were straight performances.
 In 1957, noting the television success of Lawrence Welk and his dance band, he revamped his own act for television.
 Gone was the old City Slickers mayhem, replaced by a more straightforward big-band sound, with tongue-in-cheek comic moments.
 The new band was known as Spike Jones and the Band that Plays for Fun.
-The last record credited to the City Slickers was the LP Dinner Music for People Who Aren't Very Hungry.
+The last record credited to the City Slickers was the LP Dinner Music for People Who Aren't Very Hungry, issued by Verve in 1956.
 By the late 1950s spoken-word comedy (Bob Newhart, Mort Sahl, Stan Freberg, Shelley Berman) was the current trend in comedy records.
 Spike Jones adapted to this, too; most of his later albums are spoken-word comedy, including the horror-genre sendup Spike Jones in Stereo (1959) and the send-up of television programs of the period in Omnibust (1960).
 Jones remained topical to the last: his final group, Spike Jones's New Band, recorded four LPs of brassy renditions of pop-folk tunes of the 1960s (including "Washington Square" and "The Ballad of Jed Clampett").
 A notable New Band track from 1964 was a quodlibet arrangement, combining "Dominique", a recent hit by The Singing Nun, with "When the Saints Go Marching In".